Happiness through Contentment - The Retreat Phase

 Modern Concept of Prosperity?

 Despite all this hustle and bustle we are nothing but hamsters on a wheel.
-We really are like rats in a cage, running round and round but going nowhere of any real importance.
+We really are like rats in a cage, running round and round but going nowhere of any real importance, we all end up dead and buried.
 We were conditioned and engineered from birth to place great importance on things that are really not important or vital to human existence and happiness.

 This is what society says is important